doyeon-uni/UROP2025/README.md

 Please install and activate this environment before running the notebook or the Python script
 (e.g. create a virtual/conda environment and install the required packages based on `doyeon_env`).

+#### How to install and activate the environment
+1. Download the github repository
+2. Download 'miniconda' or 'conda' from anaconda official website - make sure you click on 'Add conda to PATH' while installing the conda
+3. Open the terminal such as powershell or cmd (or if you have a virtual environment like VS Code, you can use it)
+4. Type in 'cd [your path to the downloaded repository folder' and press enter
+5. Type in 'dir' and make sure you see 'doyeon_env.yml' file in the list of files that pops up; If not, your path is incorrect - redo step 4
+6. Type in 'conda env create -f doyeon_env.yml'
+7. Type in 'conda activate doyeon_env'
+8. If activated, the text (doyeon_env) will pop up in front of your terminal commandline

 > **Note:** PHREEQC itself is **not** included in this repository.
 > You need to have PHREEQC installed separately if you plan to use the modified databases in your own simulations.